nimbella/netlify-plugin-nimbella/README.md

 ## Setup

+> **Note:** Build Plugins are not available on the legacy "Ubuntu Trusty 14.04" build image.
+Update your Netlify build image to "Ubuntu Xenial 16.04".

 Use Netlify addon `nimbella` to connect your Netlify site to Nimbella.

 1. **Add the Nimbella Add-on for Netlify**